 6. No Sense of Urgency

-Using the words like “this weekend”, “limited offer”, “first come, first serve”, etc. creates a sense of urgency in the recipients and thus it becomes likely that the email will be opened.
+Using the words such as “this weekend”, “limited offer”, “first come, first serve”, etc. creates a need for a sense of urgency in the recipients and thus it becomes likely that the email will be opened.

 7. Negative Connotation can spoil your campaign

-Negative Connotation decreases the probability that the recipient would open the email.
-Avoid using negative connotation as much as possible so that the email open rate graph trends northwards.
+A negative Connotation decreases the probability that the recipient would open the email.
+Avoid using negative connotations as much as possible so that the average open rates graph trends northwards.